- Frequencies of compounding-video.

 The compounding starts after the first month and the slope gets increased based on the new ratio.
 This is the process of changing from linear to exponential function at t=(1/12) year.

 Recall that the Fv equation=P0*(1+i)^n.
 In this case P0=$1, new i/n=(100/100)/12=8.3333%.
 The power raised is (i*t)=12*1=12.
-The value obtained is matching the value in table 4.13. the FV-2=(1.08333*1.08833)/1=$2.4414
+The value obtained matches the value in Table 4.13. the FV-2=(1.08333*1.08833)/1=$2.4414

-The balance of $1 for the interest of 100%-compounded daily.
+The balance of $1 for the interest of 100%-compounded-daily.

 For the value of FV-2 after one year.
 We get the multiplication factor for the value at t=1 day of a year, which is=1.0027397.